shangll123/SpatialPCA/README.md

 # **SpatialPCA**

 SpatialPCA is a spatially aware dimension reduction method that aims to infer a low dimensional representation of the gene expression data in spatial transcriptomics.
 SpatialPCA builds upon the probabilistic version of PCA, incorporates localization information as additional input, and uses a kernel matrix to explicitly model the spatial correlation structure across tissue locations.
+SpatialPCA is implemented as an open-source R package, freely available at [www.xzlab.org/software.html](www.xzlab.org/software.html).

 <img align="top" src="https://raw.githubusercontent.com/shangll123/workflowr_Test/main/docs/assets/main_figure.jpeg" alt="drawing" width="600"/>